 Preliminary results from a study by the ICPA show that chiropractic care is safe for children.
 Even more significant is that parents reported three unexpected improvements with their child’s care: 1) improved sleep, 2) improved behavior and attitude, and 3) improved immune system function.5

 Scoliosis predominantly affects pre-pubescent children during adolescent development of the spine and its proper curvature.
-As children begin to experience growth spurts, the spine is driven out of alignment via translation of discs.
+As children begin to experience growth spurts, the spine is driven out of alignment via the translation of discs.
 Because the body is growing at such a rapid pace, these translations become cemented, setting the tone for long-term spinal dysfunction.
 The good news is that scoliosis is common and well understood.
-There are numerous treatment options available, including bracing, which serve to correct scoliosis before it can fully set in a developing child.
+There are numerous treatment options available, including bracing, which serves to correct scoliosis before it can fully set in a developing child.
 Today, chiropractic is also highly recognized as a non-invasive, corrective approach to scoliosis.6

 ADD/ADHD, Learning Disabilities, Anxiety